markjjacob/UNIcertIII/F1_vocab_2022.md

 [![LiaScript](https://raw.githubusercontent.com/LiaScript/LiaScript/master/badges/course.svg)](https://liascript.github.io/course/?https://github.com/markjjacob/UNIcertIII/blob/main/F1_vocab_2022.md)

 The following Quiz is made by the students of faculty one.
 Those are studying maths, computer science and robotics.
-So obviously the questions are related too those fields.
+So obviously the questions are related to those fields.

 The Quiz should help us to learn the 64 words which we have to know for our exam.

-But it can also be very funny for everyone who wants to test their knowledge about those topics.
+But it can also be good fun for everyone who wants to test their knowledge about those topics.

 ## 1.

-1. It is is the part of the CPU (central processing unit) where intermediate arithmetic and logic results are stored.
+1. It is the part of the CPU (central processing unit) where intermediate arithmetic and logic results are stored.

 [[Accumulator]]